Monday, July 22, 2024

 Guster - Ooh La La

 Guster is a great indie rock band from the Boston area that has been around since the early 90's, and probably one of the most criminally underappreciated bands out there.
 They have an impressive string of albums and a devoted following, but always seem to hover just below breakout success.
 Their sound has traditionally featured bright vocal harmonies and melodies and an upbeat shimmering acoustic folky style.
 Although their more recent albums have shifted to more diverse styles, with more keyboards, less acoustic guitar, and more elaborate arrangements, they have always maintained great vocals and songwriting.
 This new album, their first in over five years, is a culmination of all their years of experience, showing their growth and development as songwriters, musicians, and recording artists, and brings together some of the style of their earlier songs, but with added depth and more sophisticated arrangements and production, and it is absolutely brilliant from beginning to end, probably their best album yet.
 It is somewhat low-key, so it may not knock you out on first listen, but it is a slow grower that gets better with each listen.
 Beautiful, well-crafted, uplifting songs with warmth and goodwill, expertly played, with great arrangements and impeccable production.
 Most of the songs start simply but then build into lush soundscapes of great beauty.
 Every song is a gem.
 The only criticism I have is that it is too dang short.
 10 songs (most ~3-4 minutes long) and a brief 37 minute runtime, with many of the songs, and the album itself over too quickly.
-My new favorite album of the year (so far).
+My favorite non-prog album of the year (so far).
 Best Tracks: All Day, The Elevator, Witness Tree, Keep Going, Black Balloon, Maybe We're Alright, This Heart is Occupied.
 Rating: 4.5ó

 BB’s Rating scale: